Things you’ll learn:

 Once you make these egg rolls, you'll never make them any other way!
 Make sure you get the correct egg roll wrappers.
 They should be FROZEN and very thin, almost paper thin.
 Do not use egg roll wrapper found in the refrigerated section (usually near tofu) in Western supermarket - they make starchy, thick, gooey egg rolls with big bubbles on outside when you fry.
 It's important to make sure you keep your wrapper and rolled egg rolls under plastic wrap so that they do not dry out!

 2. Heat a wok or large saute pan over high heat.
 Add the cooking oil and swirl to coat.
-Add the pork and stir-fry until no longer pink, about 2-3 minutes.
+Add the marinated pork and stir-fry until no longer pink, about 2-3 minutes.
 Turn heat to medium-low, push the meat to one side of the pan.
 Add the garlic, cabbage, carrots, ginger and the mushrooms and stir-fry for 1 minute, until the vegetables are softened.
 Add the rice wine, soy sauce, sugar, sesame oil and black pepper.
 Continue to stir-fry for another minute.
 Scoop out the filling to a baking sheet and spread out to cool.
 Prop up one end of the baking sheet so that it tilts and will allow all the moisture to drain to one end.
 Let cool for 15 minutes.

 3. Discard all of the accumulated juices.
 Use paper towels to blot the filling to rid of extra oil or juice.
 Now, you're ready to wrap (see photos for instructions on how to wrap).

 Keep the rolled egg rolls in neat, single layer and covered with plastic wrap to prevent drying.
 If you want to stack the egg rolls, make sure you have layer of parchment paper in between the layers to prevent sticking.
 Keep wrappers also covered with plastic wrap to prevent drying.
 Refrigerate up to 4 hours until ready to fry or freeze.